imbacraft/dusk.nvim/README.md

 The goal is to create an IDE experience with exactly the necessary functionalities (no more, no less).

-Dusk is designed according following principles (inspired by doom-emacs):
+Dusk is designed against the following principles (inspired by doom-emacs):

 - Gotta go fast.
 Startup and run-time performance are priorities.
 - Aesthetic Minimalism.
 Clutter on the screen is to be avoided.
 No fancy colors either.